kuzudb/kuzu-blog/src/content/post/2024-03-28-in-praise-of-rdf.md

 because in my experience most of the databases users put into PG DBMSs are extracted from relational systems so have inherent structure.

-**Note on Kùzu's structured PG model:** Kùzu implements a variant of the property graph data model that we call the *structured* property graph model.
+**Note on Kuzu's structured PG model:** Kuzu implements a variant of the property graph data model that we call the *structured* property graph model.
 This is more or less equivalent to the relational model, except that we require users to identify their tables as "node" or "relationship" tables.
 That is why this model appears at the same location as the relational model in the figure above.
 This is a conscious choice that we are very happy about.
-We sacrifice some flexibility of the original PG model, e.g., nodes cannot have multiple labels in Kùzu.
+We sacrifice some flexibility of the original PG model, e.g., nodes cannot have multiple labels in Kuzu.
 In return, we can exploit more structure in the data to do faster and more scalable query processing.
 Further, by requiring that tables are identified as nodes or relationships, we are able to provide a graph-based data model to users and implement Cypher, which has a very nice syntax for expressing paths and several common complex and recursive joins.
 In fact, I could put structured PG higher than the relational model in the figure because by identifying their tables as node vs relationship tables, users are telling us something important about their workloads.
-Specifically, they inform Kùzu that the relationship records will be used to join node records with their "neighbor" node records.
+Specifically, they inform Kuzu that the relationship records will be used to join node records with their "neighbor" node records.
 This is true in other PG DBMSs as well.
 They also have the same information.
-Kùzu and other GDBMSs exploit this information by building join indices over the relationship tables, so that common joins of node records with their neighbors can be very fast.
+Kuzu and other GDBMSs exploit this information by building join indices over the relationship tables, so that common joins of node records with their neighbors can be very fast.

 ## RDF as a knowledge representation system